Buy Property in Dubai (2025 Costs & Investment Guide)

 How Mortgage Costs Affect Your Budget

-Opting for a mortgage to finance your property purchase introduces an additional layer of costs.
-These fees are paid to the lending bank and the DLD for the legal registration of the mortgage lien against the property.
+Choosing a mortgage to finance your property purchase adds another layer of costs.
+These fees go to the lending bank and the DLD for legally registering the mortgage lien against your property.

 Key mortgage-related expenses to anticipate are: